Automatically Benchmarking LLM Code Agents through Agent-Driven Annotation and Evaluation

 Figure~\ref{fig:generate} illustrates the agent-driven data production workflow of PRDBench.
 Throughout the annotation process, we apply SOTA code agents to generate the project scaffold and criteria scheme.
 Human annotators are only required to supervise the quality of criteria scheme, i.e., whether the criteria aligns with the scaffold interfaces and whether the expected outputs meet the requirements specified in the PRD.
 It is worth mentioning that manual metric annotation and code modification are not necessary, which greatly reduces both the complexity and time required for annotation.

-\paragraph{Step~1:~PRD and Test Plain Initialization.} After selecting seed tasks, we utilize SOTA LLMs (such as GPT-4.1) or code agents (such as Claude Code) to generate detailed and standardized PRD documents, ensuring clarity and completeness in task specification.
+\textbf{Step~1:~PRD and Test Plan Initialization.} After selecting seed tasks, we utilize code agents (such as Claude Code) to generate detailed and standardized PRD documents, ensuring clarity and completeness in task specification.
 The PRD serves as the evaluation blueprint for PRDBench, and includes sections such as Requirement Overview, Functional Requirements, and Data Requirements.
 Based on the PRD, we employ GPT-4.1 to generate a corresponding metric outline, structuring test cases using the Arrange-Act-Assert (AAA) methodology~\cite{wei2025developers}.
 The Arrange step sets up the test case by preparing the necessary files, input data, and environment configurations.
 The Act step focuses on the core behavior to be tested, such as running the program or performing interaction tests to obtain output results.